The CCL June Conference & Lobby Day

 Another option is to consider luggage storage services such as Vertoe or Bounce.

-We strongly recommend NOT to take your luggage with you to Capitol Hill.
+We strongly recommend you NOT to take your luggage with you to Capitol Hill.
 You may experience problems with security at the federal buildings, you will be doing a lot of walking throughout the day, and the House and Senate offices are all very small and cannot accommodate luggage.